ThatOpen/web-ifc-viewer/README.md

 Check out their `README` files to better understand where the project currently is.

+## Demo

+Test IFC.js with our IFC model in our [online Demo](https://ifcjs.github.io/web-ifc-viewer/example/index)

 ## Documentation

 Check out [our official docs](https://github.com/IFCjs/web-ifc-viewer/blob/master/CONTRIBUTING.md) for API reference, guides and tutorials.